tableau/connector-plugin-sdk/docs/package-sign.md

 ### Signing example

 Getting a certificate is a multi-step process.
 This example illustrates how to sign a TACO file with a basic signed certificate.
-Before starting, read the documentation for your certificate authority to make sure youa re complying with any additional requiremnts.
+Before starting, read the documentation for your certificate authority to make sure you are complying with any additional requirements.

 __Step 1: Generate a Certificate Signing Request (CSR) file__